Architecture, Historic Homes

 Gothic2

-The Gothic style of architecture dates back to Europe in the 1200′s.
-This home would be an example of Gothic Revival, popular in the U.S. during the mid 1800′s.
+The Gothic style of architecture dates back to Europe in the 1200s.
+This home is an example of Gothic Revival, popular in the U.S. during the mid-1800s.

-The home pictured is located on the 600 block of Summit avenue, is one of my favorites.
+The home pictured is located on the 600 block of Summit Avenue.
 Gothic style homes can be almost overwhelming they are so ornate, but this one is a bit simpler and has examples of all of the details that can be found in elaborate Gothic style homes of the same period.

 Minnesota Mortgage Reform Proposal